When “safe passage” becomes a price, not a principle

 - Unrelated to infrastructure provision

 In every material respect, these payments fail the test of legitimate tolling.
 In commercial terms, these payments resemble protection money, not tolls.
 Furthermore, this model for global trade replaces predictability with discretion.
 Law with leverage.
 Engineering with intimidation.
-Does anyone recognize the parallels here with recent trends in the domestic and foreign policy of another well known nation?

 A Very Old Model, Revived at Sea